Offirmo/offirmo-monorepo/stack--2022/A-apps--core/immortal-clicker/NOTES--misc.md

 - Nirvana Shaterrer (+500)
 - Heaven's blight
 - (3rd step = 4 void realms)
     - Nirvana Void
     - Spirit Void
     - Arcane Void
     - Void Tribulant
 - (4th step)
     - Heaven Trampling

-he ability to accrue social capital within the organization.
+The ability to accrue social capital within the organization.
 Social capital is the healthy network of connections with others that can emerge naturally in a culture of trust and tolerance.